Language: EN

 print(a + b) # Output: 8

-On the other hand, the arguments are the specific values that are passed to the function when we call it.
-In the example, 3 and 5 are the arguments passed when calling it.
+On the other hand, arguments are the concrete values that we pass to the function in an invocation.
+In the example 3 and 5

 Return values

-Functions in Python can return a value using the return keyword.
+Functions in Python can return a value using the keyword return.
 This value can be assigned to a variable when calling the function.
-For example:

 print(result) # Output: 8